socketry/async/README.md

 #### `Async::Reactor.run`

 The highest level entry point is `Async::Reactor.run`.
 It's useful if you are building a library and you want well defined asynchronous semantics.
+This is aliased to `Async.run`.

 ```ruby
 def run_server